Kaktushose/jda-commands/wiki/docs/localization.md

 localization files by adding them to the localization key or using the [`@Bundle("bundle_name")`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/annotations/i18n/Bundle.html) annotation.

+!!! warning the dollar sign ($)
+    Please note that the character `$` is forbidden in bundle names.

 ### Via Key
-To state which bundle to use the direct way is to include it in the key following the format `bundle#key`.
+To state which bundle to use the direct way is to include it in the key following the format `bundle$key`.
-For example a message with key `user#not-found` will be searched for in the bundle `user` and the key `not-found`.
+For example a message with key `user$not-found` will be searched for in the bundle `user` and the key `not-found`.

 ### Via Annotation